IBM-Cloud/ansible-collection-ibm/docs/ibm_security_group_info.rst

     The name of the security group

-  description (False, str, None)
-    The description of the security group

   most_recent (False, bool, False)
     If true and multiple entries are found, the most recently created group is used.
 If false, an error is returned